moritzfl/IncrementalAnalysesEvaluationResultEvaluators/Readme.md

 ### QualityEvaluator

 Executing QualityEvaluator checks consistency of the results of the incremental analysis execution compared to the reference execution.
-There are two implemented modes for result evaluation.
+There are three implemented modes for result evaluation.
 Note that for our publication we do not solely rely on this automated consistency checks but also perform additional manual checks.

 #### Change-mode:
 - The result for a diff file is marked as SAME, if both result files only include identical lines